-- F 3.2 The following expenses may be paid when travelling in New Zealand on university business, for periods in excess of 24 hours: - F 3.2.1 Accommodation Reimbursement of costs of accommodation on an actual and reasonable basis on presentation of receipts. - F 3.2.2 Meals Reimbursement of costs of meals up to the following rates: - (i) for each 24 hour period \$66.15; - (ii) for any additional period of less than 24 hours: - (a) \$27.91 for periods of up to 10 hours; - (b) \$66.15 for periods over 10 hours. - F 3.2.3 Employees staying privately Employees staying privately may claim up to the following rates for meals and accommodation: - (i) \$71.75 for each 24 hour period; - (ii) \$33.10 for any additional period of less than 24 hours;
+F 3.2 The Employer may approve payment of actual and reasonable expenses when an employee is travelling in New Zealand on University business for periods in excess of 24 hours.
+Incidental allowance is also available.

+F 3.3 Employees staying privately

+Provided however employees staying privately may claim koha of up to the following rates for meals and accommodation:

+- (i) \$93.87 for each 24 hour period; - (ii) \$43.30 for any additional period of less than 24 hours;